 The estate agent acts on behalf of the seller and there is usually a contract drawn up between the two which sets out the agreement on fees.
 This usually authorises the seller's solicitor to make the payment directly to the estate agent on completion of the sale.

 It is important for sellers to check the estate agent has sent the correct invoice to their solicitor to ensure the right fees are paid.

 I Need To Complete As Quickly As Possible – Can Things Be Fast Tracked?

 Up until the exchange of contracts, there are various factors in place that can cause delays and prolong the process, including securing a mortgage and third party searches.
 So far as it is in their power to do so, it is the duty of your conveyancing solicitor to ensure the legal aspects of the process go smoothly.

 But there are two parties involved in the majority of transactions and the speed at which you can reach the point where you are in the position to exchange contracts often depends on the speed of their responses.

 It is important to consider realistic timeframes for the purchase of your property to ensure expectations can be met.
 We routinely advise clients that completion usually takes place between 8 and 10 weeks from the issue of contracts.

 Some transactions do need a very quick exchange.
 For example, if you buy a new build the developer will require exchange within 28 days.
 To enable this, the developer will often provide a full pack of information at the outset, which will assist your solicitor in meeting the tighter deadline.

-Call us on 0800 206 1521 to obtain your quote or alternatively fill out our enquiry form and one of our friendly team will be able to start you on the right path!
+Get a conveyancing quote online now or call us on 0800 206 1521 to obtain your quote and one of our friendly team will be able to start you on the path to your new home!”